TosbackCgusBridge-Bot/CGUs-versions/Einsurance/Privacy Policy.md

 User Registration

-Many of the services available on **einsurance.com** require no registration, and may be accessed anonymously.
+Many of the services available on **einsurance.com** require no registration.
 Others, such as insurance quotes, require that a user first complete a registration form.
 During registration a user must provide a minimal set of identifying information, including the user's name, e-mail address, and zip code.
 This information uniquely identifies the user's account with E-Insure Services and enables us to select insurance providers that do business in the user's geographic region.
 The user may provide more extensive contact and personal information as well, such as cell phone, fax number, home phone number, height and weight, medical history and personal business affiliation though this is not required.
 We will occasionally contact the user via the provided e-mail address regarding the administration of the user's account.
 Subject to the user's approval, we may also use this information to contact the user about services on our site about which the user has expressed an interest.

 Insurance Quotes